-The best way to prevent exposure to airborne substances is to prevent their escape into the working atmosphere by the use of hoods and other ventilation devices.
+The best way to prevent exposure to airborne substances is to prevent their escape into the working atmosphere by using fume hoods, biosafety cabinets, and other ventilation devices.
 The Permissible Exposure Limits (PELs) of OSHA and the current Threshold Limit Values (TLVs) of the American Conference of Governmental Industrial Hygienists must not be exceeded.
 Refer to specific SDSs for these values.